shopsys/shopsys/docs/contributing/monorepo.md

 During the development in monorepo, it is necessary to ensure that the changes made in specific package preserve the functionality of the package even outside the monorepo.

-Keep in mind that the file structure of project based on Shopsys Platform (standardly located in the root of the project) is in monorepo located in the directory `project-base/`.
+Keep in mind that the file structure of a project based on Shopsys Platform (by default located in the root of the project) is in monorepo located in the directory `project-base/`.

 ## Troubleshooting

--   Package is functional in monorepo but broken outside of monorepo - ensure that every parameter required by package is available even outside the monorepo
+-   Package is functional in monorepo but broken outside monorepo - ensure that every parameter required by package is available even outside the monorepo